 - Academicians, researchers and journalists working in or following the fields mentioned above

-- Those watching the Indian economic recovery story closely – and are keen to hear from experts with relevant experience at the highest level
+- Those passionate about seeing Indian sportspersons succeed at the highest level – and are keen to hear from experts with relevant experience at the highest level